Siobhan Benita: Early life and education

 Benita was born Siobhan Pook on 11 October 1971 in Wimbledon, London, and grew up in the borough of Merton.
 Her Anglo-Indian mother came to London in 1959, and worked as a home help and auxiliary nurse.
 Benita's father is Cornish; he moved to London, working there as a local primary school teacher, after graduating from Loughborough University.
 Both of her parents now live in Cornwall.

 Benita studied at the University of Warwick.

-Before joining the Liberal Democrats, Benita said she 'voted Labour in the past, and that's where my heart lies'.
+Before joining the Liberal Democrats, Benita said she "voted Labour in the past, and that's where my heart lies".

 Career

-Benita joined the Department of Transport in 1996, having entered the Civil Service on the Fast Stream graduate programme.
+Benita joined the Department for Transport in 1996, having entered the Civil Service on the Fast Stream graduate programme.

 In 2006, after 10 years as a policy adviser on transport, local government and environment issues, she moved to the Cabinet Office where she worked with the then new Cabinet Secretary, Gus O'Donnell, to improve civil service governance, strategy and communications.
 During her time in the Cabinet Office she established Civil Service Live, in partnership with Civil Service World publisher Dods.
 She worked on the Civil Service Awards and "Tabelle", a network for women who work in, or with, the public sector.

-In 2009 she joined the Department of Health as head of corporate management.
+In 2009, she joined the Department of Health as head of corporate management.
 She resigned from the department in October 2011, in part to protest against NHS reforms.
 This allowed her to stand as an independent candidate in the 2012 London mayoral election.

-In 2013 she joined the economics department at the University of Warwick and set up the Warwick Policy Lab.
+In 2013, she joined the economics department at the University of Warwick and set up the Warwick Policy Lab.
 Then, in 2014, Benita became the economics department's chief policy and strategy officer.
 She stepped down from that role in August 2016 to become the chief strategy officer of the unit set up by the university in 2016 to develop its presence and activity in London.